-The LOC are responsible to provide training facilities that will be approved by the IJF Sport Commission.
+The LOC are responsible to provide training facilities (from 2 days before the competition until the end of the final weigh-in) that will be approved by the IJF Sport Commission.
 Planning and scheduling of training sessions will be organised taking into consideration requests made by delegations daily on a first request made first served basis.
 To book training contact the LOC.
 Ice and water, with a low sodium and/or chloride content (below 200 mg/l) must be provided for delegations at all training venues for all training days.